LolitaDias/SQL-Employee-Database-Analysis/README.md

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+In this assignment, we have designed the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In other words, we have performed:

 1. Data Modeling